The Oracle Complexity of Simplex-based Matrix Games: Applications

-We now turn to consider matrix games in which the domain $\Wcal\subset\reals^d$ is the probability simplex:

-As previously discussed, the objective above corresponds to finding a Nash equilibrium in zero-sum bilinear games.
-In this section we will assume that each entry of $A$ is in $[-1,+1]$, which is the standard normalization for this setting (cf. \citealp{nemirovski2004prox,hadiji2024towards}).
+A prominent problem class of interest is that of simplex/simplex games, which are well-known to model zero-sum games.
+Given a matrix with bounded entries $A\in[-1,1]^{n\times d}$, or equivalently $\|A\|_{1\to\infty}\leq 1$, the problem is to solve

-Following previous works on algorithms for this problem, we consider lower bounds for the oracle complexity of \eqref{eq:nash}, using a two-sided oracle.
-We note that for this problem, a two-sided oracle is exactly equivalent to a first-order (or gradient) oracle for \eqref{eq:nash}, which returns the gradient of $\bp^\top A\bw$ with respect to some given $\bp,\bw$ (namely, $A\bw$ and $\bp^\top A$).
-Thus, our lower bound automatically applies to solving \eqref{eq:nash} using a first-order oracle.
+Recall that for this problem, a two-sided oracle is exactly equivalent to a first-order (or gradient) oracle, which returns the gradient of $(\bp,\bw)\mapsto \bp^\top A\bw $.
+Thus, a lower bound under the two-sided oracle model is precisely a lower bound for solving zero-sum games using a first-order oracle.

-We prove the lower bound in two stages: First, we show by reduction that it is sufficient to prove an oracle complexity lower bounds for the $\ell_1$/simplex game

-namely where the simplex domain is enlarged to the entire $\ell_1$ ball.
-In the second stage, we prove such a lower bound for the $\ell_1$/simplex game (which of course, may be of independent interest).

-Following this plan, we start by proving that an algorithm for solving (\ref{eq:nash}) (over the simplex) can be readily converted to an algorithm for solving (\ref{eq:l1}) (over the $\ell_1$ ball), with similar guarantees.
-Thus, to prove an oracle complexity lower bound for simplex/simplex games (\ref{eq:nash}), it is sufficient to prove a lower bound for solving $\ell_1$/simplex games (\ref{eq:l1}).
+To apply \thmref{thm:main}, which holds for $\ell_p$ balls, we provide a reduction from simplex/simplex games to $\ell_1$/simplex games, showing that any lower bound for the latter implies a lower bound for the former.
+In other words, any algorithm for solving Problem~(\ref{eq: simplex/simplex}) (over the simplex) can be readily converted to an algorithm for solving $\max_{\bw:\|\bw\|_1\leq 1}\min_{\bp\in\Delta^{n-1}}\bp^\top A\bw$ (in a slightly modified dimension).

 \begin{proposition} Suppose there is an algorithm $\Acal$ that for any matrix $A\in [-1,+1]^{n\times 2d}$, after interacting with $\Ocal_2^{A}$ for $T$ iterations, returns a vector $\bw_{T+1}\in \Delta^{2d-1}$ such that